Diabetes Mellitus Type 2 In Children

 - Fasting plasma glucose test: After your child has fasted for 8 hours, his blood sugar level is tested.

 - Oral glucose tolerance test: After your child has fasted for 8 hours, his blood sugar level is tested.
 He is then given a glucose drink.
-His blood sugar level is checked 1 hour and again 2 hours after he drinks the glucose.
+His blood sugar level is checked after 1 hour and again after 2 hours.
 Caregivers look at how much his blood sugar level increases from the first check.

 - A1c test: This blood test shows the average amount of sugar in your child's blood over the past 2 to 3 months.

 How is diabetes mellitus type 2 treated?

 Type 2 diabetes can be controlled.
 The goal is to help keep your child's blood sugar at a normal level.
-He must eat the right foods and exercise.
+He must eat the right foods, and exercise regularly.
 He may also need to take medicine if he cannot control his blood sugar level with nutrition and exercise.

 How do I check my child's blood sugar level?

 You will be taught how to check a small drop of blood with a glucose monitor.
-You may need to check your child's blood sugar level at least 3 times each day if he is on insulin.
+You will need to check your child's blood sugar level at least 3 times each day if he is on insulin.
 Ask his caregiver when and how often to check during the day.
 Ask what your child's blood sugar levels should be before and after he eats.
 Write down the results and show them to your child's caregiver.
 He may use the results to make changes to your child's medicine, food, or exercise schedules.

 What should my child eat?

-A dietitian will help you create a meal plan that will help your child keep his blood sugar levels under control.
+A dietitian will help you create a meal plan that will help your child keep his blood sugar level under control.
 Do not let your child skip meals.
-His blood sugar level can get too low if he takes medicine and does not eat.
+His blood sugar level can get too low if he takes diabetes medicine and does not eat.